dkvz/webpack-boilerplate/README.md

 ```
 The plugin is also where you determine the output path of your final CSS file.
 It's automatically injected by HtmlWebpackPlugin so it should not really matter.
 Normally.
 Maybe.
 I don't know.

+You still need to import the .scss file(s) in your JavaScript entry point.

 #### i18n
 I'm going to use i18n for this, with the translation keys in a JSON file inline by Webpack.